UriosteguiM12/cmpm-121-f25-marina/README.md

-# CMPM 121 Section Activity
+# CMPM 121 Section Activity - Marina Uriostegui

 This section activity is intended to introduce you to many of the tools and workflows that we'll use in CMPM 121, Game Development Patterns.